 In recent times, changes to shopping habits brought about the construction of the Cables Retail Park and as the name suggests it was built on the factory site of the former cable manufacturer BICC .
-The new retail park brought major names to the area which today include Tesco Extra, Next, Argos, Carphone Warehouse and McDonald’s.
+The new retail park brought major names to the area which today include Tesco Extra, Next, Argos, Carphone Warehouse, Boots and McDonald’s.

 Around the same time, centralisation of council services within townships was introduced across the borough and in Prescot this took place at Prescot Shopping Centre, Aspinall Street, which had originally opened in 1989.
-The site was regenerated and in 2012, a new Prescot Library and Museum opened there together with a One-Stop-Shop providing a multi-purpose facility in one building adding to the existing shopping units – all with easy access and parking.
+The site was regenerated and in 2012, with a new Prescot Library, Museum and a One-Stop-Shop providing a multi-purpose facility in one building adding to the existing shopping units – all with easy access and parking.
 Another new build to appear around this time (opening in 2014) was the modern Prescot Town Hall, built on the former site of the Fusilier public house which had opened there in 1981 (on the site of the even earlier 18th Century public house, the King’s Arms).

 Educational trends brought new ‘centres for learning’ to Knowsley Borough, the final one of the seven centres was established in 2009 at Prescot, called Knowsley Park School, a co-educational secondary school that followed a merger between Prescot School and Knowsley Higher Side